sundy1994/Project-US-accidents/README.md

 The original dataset contains 1516064 entries with 46 attributes, including 13 bool values, 13 float values, 1 int value and 20 objects.
 They can be roughly devided into **Time** attributes, **Location** attributes and **Traffic Environment** attributes.
 After removing Null values and useless data, it ended up with 1370980 rows.

 ### Distribution of Severity
 The severity of accidents is a number between 1 and 4, where 1 indicates the least impact on traffic and 4 indicates the most severe cases.
-Most of the accidents have severity 2 while severity 3 takes second place.
-This makes sense since, but the imbalance in the distribution of severity may influence the accuracy of prediction.
-Need to consider unsampling some severity 2 cases to improve the performance of our model.
+Most of the accidents have severity 2, while severity 3 takes the second place.

 ![](https://github.com/sundy1994/Project-US-accidents/blob/main/images/1.%20severity.png)